lavolp3/MMM-Buienalarm/README.md

 # MMM-rain-forecast
-A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module forecast rain in the Netherlands.
+A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module forecast rain in the Netherlands and western Germany.

-This module is originally made by Cirdan, many thanks for his great work.
+This module is originally made by Cirdan and Spoturdeal, many thanks for their great work!
-I had to adapt because the sparkline did not work on my Mirror.
+I wanted to make it bigger and more prominent on the mirror since it I also tried to have it look a bit more liek the buienalarm Android App.

-I have removed the sparkline and replaced it by a real fast Scalable Vector Graphic the Module has no more dependency on jQuery or Sparkline.
+The module now uses chart.js for the chart and colored segments to show the intensity of rain.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/spoturdeal/MMM-rain-forecast.git`.
 2. Add the module inside `config.js` placing it where you prefer

 ## Config